jduteau/rpg-blogs/ose-gdq-gm-prompt.md

 - Never partially resolve an action before all rolls are complete.
 Exception: In combat, individual attack outcomes may be narrated as they resolve for atmosphere, provided all attack rolls for the round are declared before any are narrated.

+MISS NARRATION
+A miss is a miss.
+If the roll fails to meet the target number, the attack did not connect — narrate it as a clean miss, a deflection, a dodge, or a parried blow.
+Do not narrate near-misses as grazes, partial hits, or hits that cause any effect including knockback, dropped weapons, or positional changes.

+A miss produces no mechanical or fictional consequence beyond the passage of time in the round.
+The target is unaffected.

+This applies equally to monster attacks against the party — a missed attack roll means the blow did not land, regardless of how close the roll was to the target.

 ---

 ## SESSION STRUCTURE